adarshnair01/hugo_blog/content/post/munnar.md

 # Bonus Locations
 Every place have attractive places that are rarely visited.
 A little exploration and you will end up exploring some hidden gem.
-If you are such kind of a person, we have something specially for you.
+If you are such kind of a person, I have something specially for you.

 ## Chinnar  Wildlife Stay
 The area is diverse in eco systems and rich in ethnic cultural heritage.
 I personally recommend staying at this beautiful place for a night.
 There are multiple options to select from, for your stay at [Chinnar](https://chinnar.org/).
 You can stay at a mud house or a tree house.
 We stayed at Vasyappara Ethnic Mud House and it was one of the best night of my life.